Growing Shallots for natural flavours enhancement in your daily meals is a great idea.

 You

-can get Shallot sets from the organic garden seeds supplier around late
+can get mini shallots from the organic garden seeds supplier around late

 winter to early spring.
 It comes often with a 250 grams small brown